-The parties and their advisors must sign an agreement not to disseminate any of the evidence subject to inspection and review or use such evidence for any purpose unrelated to the Title IX grievance procedures.
+The parties and their advisors must sign an agreement not to disseminate any of the evidence subject to inspection and review or use such evidence for any purpose unrelated to the Student Respondent Title IX Grievance Procedures or General Sexual Misconduct Process.
 See, 85 Fed.
 Reg.
 30026, 30435 (May 19, 2020).
 The parties and their advisors agree not to photograph or otherwise copy the evidence.
 See, 85 Fed.
 Reg.
 30026, 30435 (May 19, 2020).
 The complainant and respondent and their advisors will receive the draft investigation report and may submit a written response to the appropriate Title IX Coordinator (or designee) within 10 days.
 The parties may elect to waive the full 10 days.
 If a written response has been submitted, the investigator(s) will evaluate the information from the parties and may need to conduct further interviews to gather relevant evidence in the case.
-The investigator(s) will incorporate relevant elements of the parties' written responses into the final investigation report, include any additional relevant evidence, make any necessary revisions, and finalize the report.
+The investigation report, include any additional relevant evidence, make any necessary revisions, and finalize the report.
 The investigator(s) should document all rationales for any changes made after the review and comment period.

-The appropriate Title IX Coordinator (or designee) will provide the final investigation report to the parties, their advisors, and the decision maker including all evidence, relevant and/or directly related to the complaint submitted by the parties and witnesses.
-After the Title IX Coordinator (or designee) provides the report to the parties and their advisors, the parties may submit a written response to the Title IX Coordinator within 10 University days.
-A hearing will be scheduled a before an independent decision-maker(s) for employees, at least 10 University days following the investigative report being sent by the appropriate Title IX Coordinator (or designee).
+The appropriate Title IX Coordinator (or designee) will provide the final investigation report to the parties and their advisors and the Office of Student Conduct, including all evidence - relevant and/or directly related to the complaint- submitted by the parties and witnesses.
+After the Title IX coordinator (or designee) provides the report to the parties and their advisors, the parties may submit a written response to the Office of Student Conduct within 10 days.
+A hearing will be scheduled before a hearing panel at least 10 days following the investigative report being sent by the appropriate Title IX Coordinator (or designee).